 - 1. The proponent should demonstrate effort has been made to locate TAS on existing structures such as other TAS, utility poles, transmission towers and rooftops. - 2.
 Freestanding TAS should be located more than 300m from an elementary or secondary school. - 3.
-Locations of topographic prominence affecting public views and vistas of important natural, cultural or human-made features or environmentally sensitive areas should be avoided. - 4.
-Areas in proximity to lakes, rivers, the ocean shoreline and other water features should be avoided, as well as areas designated in the Official Community Plan as development permit areas for the protection of hazardous conditions. - 5.
-Design and location should involve minimal or no tree removal.
+Freestanding TAS should be located more than 500 m from any parcel designated Residential. - 4.
+Areas for location should be considered in the following order of priority from encouraged through to discouraged: - a.
+Transportation and utility corridors - b. commercial and industrial sites remote from residential areas: - c. institutional sites, including those that typically require telecommunications technology, such as hospitals, research centres, colleges and public works facilities, but not including schools. - d. agricultural, forested and rural areas; - e. village centres or other commercial areas; - f. parks, greenspaces, golf courses and sports grounds; - g. adjacent to residential areas. - 5.
+Locations of topographic prominence affecting public views and vistas of important natural, cultural or human-made features or environmentally sensitive areas should be avoided. - 6.
+Areas in proximity to lakes, rivers, the ocean shoreline and other water features should be avoided, as well as areas designated in the Official Community Plan as development permit areas for the protection of hazardous conditions.

+- 7. Design and location should involve minimal or no tree removal.
 Root protection areas of mature trees should be avoided.
 Any unavoidable tree removal, including to create space for wildfire protection, should be carried out during the timing window of least risk for nesting birds.
-Trees with eagles or heron nests should not be removed. - 6.
+Trees with eagles or heron nests should not be removed. - 8.
 Proximity to aerodromes should be avoided.